 There’s a story in the Jewish tradition about a renowned elder rabbi who escorted his wife to the doctor.
 As the elderly couple sat before the doctor, he inquired why they had come, and the rabbi replied, “Our foot is hurting us.”
 Such was the unity between this husband and wife.
 Her pain was his pain, and they worked together to find a cure.

-In this week’s Torah portion, we learn that God had commanded Moses to create two silver trumpets.
-These trumpets were to be sounded in unison before battle, at times of travel, and to usher in the New Moon, the festivals, and when the fellowship offerings were brought.
+In our Scripture today, we learn that God had commanded Moses to create two silver trumpets.
+These trumpets were to be sounded in unison before battle, at times of travel, and also to usher in festive times such as the New Moon, the festivals, and when the fellowship offerings were brought.
 What was the purpose of these trumpets?
 And why was it necessary to have two?